mkimk/gdtsns20/p5js_data/README.md

 }
 ```

-* More read about the basic structure with a demo example is here[Code Lab Session 4: Ready, set, loop — jQuery](https://github.com/RISD-Code-Lab/cl-spring2020/tree/master/session-04)

 ### Data path
 We need to figure out a path to get into this JSON objects.
 Simplpy you can call by using dots.
+- Examples: `color.r` `fill(color.r, color.g, color.b);`

+#### Accessing Array items
 If the property name is an array, use the number of index we are looking for.

-`color.r`
-`fill(color.r, color.g, color.b);`
+The order of an item in an array is called an index.
+Think of it as a numerical label.
+The position number starts at 0 (not 1.)
-`data.myshape[1].r`
+- Example: `data.myshape[1].r`

 ### How to use JSON data in your p5.js project